Premiership of Boris Johnson: Early stages of the pandemic

 On 31 January, the first UK COVID-19 cases were confirmed in York.
 By 1 March, cases of COVID-19 had reached every nation of the UK.
 On 2 March, the government held a COBRA meeting in order to discuss government plans with a medical director Paul Cosford concluding that widespread transmission of coronavirus was "highly likely" in the UK.
 Johnson unveiled the Coronavirus Action Plan and declared the outbreak a 'level 4 incident'.
 On 6 March, he announced £46 million in funding for research into a COVID-19 vaccine and rapid diagnostic tests.

-On 11 March, the new Chancellor, Rishi Sunak presented the 2020 United Kingdom budget which had £30 billion in measures in order to protect the economy from the coronavirus.
+On 11 March, the new Chancellor, Rishi Sunak presented the 2020 budget which had £30 billion in measures in order to protect the economy from COVID-19.
 On 12 March, Johnson said the outbreak represented the "worst public health crisis in a generation" after chairing an emergency COBR meeting.
 Johnson, and his team of advisers, including Chief Medical Officer Chris Whitty and Chief Scientific Adviser Sir Patrick Vallance, held daily press briefings from Downing Street to update the public on developments.
 The press briefings, which were also chaired by other cabinet ministers, were not a daily occurrence after 23 June, and were instead more sporadic.
 On 18 March, it was announced that there would be a three-month ban on evictions to protect renters during the crisis.

 The government advised on measures such as social distancing and advised people in the UK against "non-essential" travel and contact with others, as well as suggesting people should avoid pubs, clubs and theatres, and work from home if possible.
 Pregnant women, people over the age of 70 and those with certain health conditions were urged to consider the advice "particularly important", and would be asked to self-isolate.
 Johnson announced that the UK would close the majority of its schools beginning on 20 March.
 That year's summer exams were cancelled across the UK.
 On 20 March, during the daily 17:00PM press conference, Johnson requested the closure of pubs, restaurants, gyms, entertainment venues, museums and galleries that evening, though with some regret, saying "We're taking away the ancient, inalienable right of free-born people of the United Kingdom to go to the pub".

+The UK government's response to the pandemic, in particular the timeliness of public health measures being introduced and lifted, has faced criticism from academic medical sources, media outlets, relatives of COVID-19 patients and various political figures.
+A public inquiry into the response is due to commence in 2022.

 Job retention scheme and furlough

 On 17 March, Sunak announced £330 billion would be made available in loans for businesses affected by the virus.
-On 20 March, Chancellor Rishi Sunak announced that the government had agreed to pay 80% of employee's wages (up to £2,500 a month) in order to protect jobs and the economy.
+On 20 March, Chancellor Rishi Sunak announced the Coronavirus Job Retention Scheme which paid 80% of employee's wages (up to £2,500 a month) in order to protect jobs and the economy.
 The estimated cost of the scheme was £14 billion per month.